Goals and curriculum

 - Gain knowledge of bedside ultrasound and its application in pediatric emergency medicine.

 - Acquire necessary skills in the field of adult emergency medicine and trauma.

 - Develop effective bedside and didactic teaching skills, for use with both families and medical trainees.

 - Learn to use Simulation as teaching tool for procedural competence and improving communication skills.

-- Develop research foundation through formal training.
+- Develop a foundation in the research process through formal training.

 - Gain experience in grant writing, project development, paper presentation.

 - Grasp basic concepts of statistics and epidemiology.

 - Compete a written scholarly project, as required for board certification by the American Board of Pediatrics.

 - Understand the relationship of Emergency Medicine to hospital administration and committees.